Residential Education and Living staff

 Behind the scenes, the College’s Residential Education and Living (REAL) staff works to promote learning, safety and fun in the residence houses.
 They’re the professionals and are ready to help out if you need a hand.
 The office is located in Warnshuis, behind Shain Library.

-Area coordinators are professional staff members from the REAL office who work closely with each house and are assigned to different geographic areas of campus: north, central and south.
+Assistant Directors are professional staff members from the REAL office who work closely with each house and are assigned to different geographic areas of campus: north and south.
 You can always get in touch with your area coordinator or the REAL staff by emailing firstname.lastname@example.org.

 Fellow students hold leadership roles in each house.
 These students work for the Office of Residential Education and Living (REAL) and are trained to help you have a fantastic year.
 On any given night, a housefellow or floor governor is on call to assist with problems or to help if you get locked out of your room.